Why do child support payments go to Supportkids before coming to me?

 How do I find out how much money Supportkids has loaded to my TotalPay Card?

 Supportkids is able to update you on the amount of child support that we collected and the amount that was loaded onto your TotalPay Card.
-You can obtain this information by logging onto your Supportkids Web account or by contacting our Client Relations Unit.
+You can obtain this information by logging in to your Supportkids account or by contacting our Client Relations Team.

 Why are there "pending charges" on my TotalPay Card and how does this impact my balance?